Kyron Johnson: Philadelphia Eagles

 Johnson was drafted by the Philadelphia Eagles in the sixth round (181st overall) of the 2022 NFL draft.

 On August 29, 2023, Johnson was waived by the Eagles and re-signed to the practice squad.
 On October 3, 2023, the Eagles released Johnson.

 Pittsburgh Steelers

 On October 10, 2023, Johnson was signed to the practice squad of the Pittsburgh Steelers.
 He was signed to the active roster on December 22.
 He was waived on August 27, 2024.

 Tennessee Titans

 On September 11, 2024, Johnson was signed to the Tennessee Titans practice squad.
 He signed a reserve/future contract on January 6, 2025.

 On May 7, 2025, Johnson was waived/injured by the Titans and reverted to the injured reserve the following day.
 He was then released with an injury settlement on May 13.

+DC Defenders

+On January 14, 2026, Johnson was selected by the DC Defenders of the United Football League (UFL).
+He was released on March 19.
+He re-signed on April 28.
+He was released again on June 2.

+Ottawa Redblacks

+On September 16, 2026, Johnson signed with the Ottawa Redblacks practice roster of the Canadian Football League (CFL).